top of page

 Job-Specific Orientation

-Every job site has its own safety rules, procedures, and emergency protocols.
-Site-specific orientation will be provided by the General Contractor and by Fred Shearer & Sons through your supervisor.
+Every site has its own safety rules and emergency procedures.
+Orientation will be provided by the General Contractor and your supervisor.
+Employees must understand all site-specific requirements before beginning work.

 Pre-Task Planning

-Pre-Task Planning is required for daily work activities.
-This process helps identify hazards and determine safe work methods.
+Pre-task planning is required for all daily activities to identify hazards and ensure safe work practices.

 Step 1 – Identify the Task